Symphony No. 5, "Kunstkammer": I. Gift of Mrs. Eric Schroeder, inv. no. 1982.116

-Second movement
+II.
+L'ambassade ottomane, Paris, Guangxu 16.run 2.07

 The second movement was inspired by the courtesy call of the Chinese ambassador Xue Fucheng at the Ottoman Embassy, Paris on 27 March 1890, as briefly recounted in his diary entry of that date:

 The Turkish ambassador confided in me with tears in his eyes.
 He contended that both England and France are threatening the future of both our countries with their superpower weaponry, and in today’s world there is no justice as far as territorial disputes are concerned.
 The nation that is best equipped with powerful cannons and fast battleships can devour any large portion of territory at will, and thus all this talk of international law is sheer nonsense.

 The movement's themes are drawn entirely from eighteenth-century Turkish and Chinese musical sources—the 352 musical notations of Kantemiroğlu (or Dimitrie Cantemir), a Moldavian prince at Sultan Ahmed III's court, and the numerous pieces of ceremonial music recorded in the Qing dynasty's 1724 publication, Imperially Commissioned True Explication of Music Theory.
 From the former are excerpted twenty-one pieces, mostly Janissary marches, variously altered and reassembled; from the latter, three pieces of Qing court music in their entirety, slow chords in fourths and fifths heard mostly as harmonic background, but also used to punctuate the Turkish excerpts.
 All the melodic material uses either the thirty-one-note Ottoman scale with four quarter-tones or the twenty-four-note Qing scale with twelve eighth-tones.
 To begin with, Turkish and Chinese phrases hear each other out with diplomatic finesse, but eventually overlap and dovetail in a 'new world order' of mutual dependence entailing no loss of melodic autonomy.
 The soprano chants random Turkish vocables of the ‘terennüm’ type, and then intones Chinese verses celebrating the universal peace symbolised by the Lunar New Year's Day audiences of the Qing emperor.